NiceThingsHaver/AnonMC/README.md

 - The spoof of names and ping in TAB and nametags, I haven't found a way to reliably spoof UUIDs without getting others kicked.
 - Replacing join, leave, death messages.
 - Random chat IDs
+- Automatically disable advancement messages
+- Blocking tab complete because you can see the actual names with it (you can still be able to see commands and vanilla commands are not affected because the completion is client-side).

 # Not yet added:
-- Blocking name tab complete because you can see the actual names with it.
-- Something to not show actual name in achievement messages
 - \>\> replies with the message(s) being mentioned when hovering your mouse on it
-- and more